Razzlegames/KotlinTraining/README.md

 - Understand named constructor parameters and what that means for Good Ol’ Builder patterns
 - Understand what Non-Nullable and Nullable types are

+## Lesson 2

+- Learn additional basic Kotlin control structures and how they differ from Java
+- Examples of converting Optionals to type-safe accessors and null coalescing operators
+- Examples of converting streams to Kotlin types

+### Exercises

+- Convert IfElseConversion class to Kotlin.
+Run tests.
+- Convert WhenConversion class to Kotlin.
+Run tests and implement missing methods.
+- Convert OptionalConversion class to Kotlin.
+Run tests and implement missing methods.
+- Convert StreamConversion class to Kotlin.
+Run tests and implement missing methods.

+### Goals

+- Beginning understanding of "when"
+- Understand how if/else differs from Java
+- Understand how to convert Optionals to nullable types in Kotlin
+- Understand how to convert Streams to Kotlin collections and when to use `asSequence()`